 5. Accept that you’ll have to buy a few things for your rental home kitchen — but you get to take them home, too!

 One summer, I arrived to find a beachfront kitchen with no plastic cups.
-I invested in 8 Tervis tumblers through Amazon Prime (affiliate) and never looked back.
-This way I could enjoy my my all-day cocktail on the beach — something I was greatly looking forward to — and since I own them now, I still use them all the time, and continue to take them on rental home vacations.
+I invested in 8 Tervis tumblers and never looked back.
+This way I could enjoy my all-day mocktail on the beach — something I was greatly looking forward to — and since I own them now, I still use them all the time, and continue to take them on rental home vacations.

 If you end up buying a cheap blender, stash it for when your kid gets her first apartment.
 (Liz loves her single-serve Hamilton Beach Smoothie Blender, which is great for one adult serving or two kids.
-And it’s small enough to pack.)
+And it’s small enough to pack, or even order from Amazon and have it delivered the day you arrive).
 If you need a good but not crazy-expensive set of paring knives to allow everyone to help with meal prep, just bite the bullet and grab one.
 I’s not like you won’t use them again!

 Just chalk those purchases up to a vacation expense and enjoy!